isbogdanov/riscv-core-dv-uvm/README.md

 This project demonstrates two complementary verification approaches:

 1. **Script-Based Verification Flow**: A robust, Python-driven regression system with offline trace comparison
-2. **Classic UVM Approach**: A standard UVM testbench with online checking and scoreboarding
+2. **Classic UVM Approach**: An active UVM testbench that drives stimulus and uses a dual-path architecture with online checking and a Spike-based scoreboard.

 For detailed information about the UVM classic implementation, see [README.UVM_classic.md](README.UVM_classic.md).